Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Marry when June roses go, over land and sea you’ll go

-Conversely, others argue that Bealtaine was a popular season for marriage, as the summer season represents maturing from spring.
-It was also a common time for handfastings to take place, which we will discuss below.
+Conversely, others argue that Beltaine was a popular season for marriage, as the summer season represents maturing from spring.
+It was also a standard time for handfastings, which we will discuss below.

-The idea that Bealtaine was bad luck to get married during, could have been a way to break pagan traditions when Christianity arrived in Ireland, but this is pure speculation.
-It may also have been fine to wed during Bealtaine, just not the day of the feast.
+The idea that it was bad luck to get married during Beltaine could have been a way to break pagan traditions when Christianity arrived in Ireland, but this is pure speculation.
+It may also have been acceptable to wed during Beltaine, just not the feast day.

-Weddings nowadays take place on Saturdays usually, mainly for practical reasons.
-According to Irish wedding traditions, you should plan your big day years in advance, to avoid any problems.
-Nowadays people do take time planning as there is a financial burden associated with weddings.
+Weddings nowadays usually take place on Saturdays, mainly for practical reasons.
+According to Irish wedding traditions, you should plan your significant day years to avoid any problems.
+Nowadays, people take time to prepare as a financial burden is associated with weddings.

 The Claddagh Ring

 Wearing a traditional Claddagh Ring is a common practice in an Irish wedding.
-Both the bride and groom wear one traditionally and it is usually the first piece of jewellery a man will give the woman he is courting.
-It is usually given as a promise ring and the couple wear a matching pair.
+The bride and groom wear one traditionally, which is usually the first piece of jewellery a man will give the woman he is courting.
+It is generally provided as a promise ring, and the couple wear a matching pair.

 Claddagh ring

-The ring comprises of 3 distinctive elements, firstly a crown symbolising loyalty.
-The crown then sits on top of a heart which symbolises love, and the heart is held by a pair of hands which symbolise friendship.
+The ring comprises three distinctive elements.
+Firstly, a crown symbolising loyalty.
+The crown then sits on top of a heart, symbolising love, and the heart is held by a pair of hands, symbolising friendship.

-There are four ways to wear the ring which tell people of your relationship status.
+There are four ways to wear the ring; how you do it will tell people about your relationship status.
 Before the wedding, the engaged bride wore the ring on her right ring facing inward toward the wrist.
-Once the wedding is over, the bride moves the ring to her left hand, still facing inwards or ‘upside-down’.
-The Claddagh ring could be used as a wedding band or wore along with one.
+Once the wedding is over, the bride moves the ring to her left hand, facing inwards or upside-down.
+The Claddagh ring could be used as a wedding band or worn with one.

-You can read about the Claddagh ring in our dedicated blog article to find out more, such as the various ways to wear the ring, what each variation means and the interesting story of the man who made it.
-The Claddagh ring was a major part of old Irish wedding traditions and has thankfully survived into the modern era.
+You can read about the Claddagh ring in our dedicated blog article to learn more, such as the various ways to wear the ring, what each variation means and the exciting story of the man who made it.
+The Claddagh ring was a major part of old Irish wedding traditions and has survived into the modern era.

 Hand Fasting (Tying the Knot)

-This Irish wedding tradition has a great story behind it and is actually the reason why we say someone has ‘tied the knot’ when they get married.
+This Irish wedding tradition has a great story behind it, and is why we say someone has ‘tied the knot‘ when they get married.
 The tradition of the Hand Fasting is an ancient Celtic custom.

 Celtic handfasting ceremony during a traditional Irish wedding

-Practically speaking, it allowed druids to marry everyone on the same day, there were no cars or public transport back then which would have made travelling to individual weddings a bit more of a hassle!
+Practically speaking, it allowed druids to marry everyone on the same day.
+Back then, there were no cars or public transport, which would have made travelling to individual weddings more hassle!

-However, in modern times, couple practice handfasting on the same day as their wedding, usually as part of their ceremony.
-It is a symbol of love nowadays as couples don’t wait 366 days to say their vows.
+However, in modern times, couples practice handfasting on the same day as their wedding, usually as part of their ceremony.
+It symbolises love nowadays as couples don’t wait 366 days to say their vows.
 As it was a Celtic custom, it is not a part of the Christian wedding ceremony, though some Christians do it if they wish to.

-Hand fastening was performed by many other countries and is a part of Scottish, English, Germanic and Norse tradition.
+Many other countries perform hand fastening, which is part of Scottish, English, Germanic and Norse traditions.

 The Magic Hanky (Irish Hankerchief Wedding tradition)